AlbertoMandujanoMontes/konfio_coding_challenge/README.md

 - **Docker Compose** for reproducibility

 ---
-## 📦 Considerations
+## 💡 Considerations
+- The `docker-compose.yml` file includes all the containers required for both the data engineering and data analysis components.
+This design choice was made to keep the project **self-contained and easy to run**.
+However, in a real-world application, it would be best practice to **separate these components into distinct environments** to align with deployment, scaling, and security requirements.

-- The process to insert new registers in the database will not insert the data if there is already a register with the same same crypto_id and date.
-This is because the process is intended to run once the day is over and we have the close value of the crypto.
+- The process that inserts new records into the database will **skip any entry that already exists** for the same `crypto_id` and `date`.
+This behavior is intentional, as the process is designed to run once per day—after the market closes—to store the final value for each cryptocurrency.

-- The process can be adapted to get the value of more cryptocurrencies its just a matter of adding the id into the list "coins_id".
-- The CoinGecko only allows to get information of the last 6 months, the Airflow process uses it to get the up to date data, but for the analysis of the data of the first quarter of 2022 the package yfinance was used.
+- The pipeline is easily adaptable to track additional cryptocurrencies.
+To do so, simply add the desired CoinGecko IDs to the `coins_id` list.

+- CoinGecko's API provides data for up to the **last 6 months only**.
+While the Airflow DAG fetches the most recent data via CoinGecko, **historical data for Q1 2022 was obtained using the `yfinance` package** for analysis purposes.

-- The credentials necessary to to access the Airflow UI and the MySQL database are provided in this page for convinance sake to make the evaluation of the project easier.
-Credentials should be handled with extreme care and under any circumstance should be uploaded to a public repository.
+- The credentials required to access the Airflow UI and MySQL database are included in this repository **for convenience** to facilitate evaluation.
+However, credentials should always be handled with care and **must never be committed to a public repository** in real-world applications.

 ---